QMSTR/web/content/blog/qmstr-newsletter-8.md

 There is one more sprint before the first Quartermaster milestone is completed.
 The Quartermaster project is organised into milestones that always span one quarter.
-Within each milestone, there are six sprints that last 2 week each.
+Within each milestone, there are six sprints that last 2 weeks each.
 At the end of every sprint there is a public demo on Wednesday at 4pm CET (or CEST).
 At the end of the milestone, there is always a requirements workshop for the coming milestone that is open to the whole community.
-If you are interested in joining, get in touch through one the open communication channels with the project:
+If you are interested in joining, get in touch through one of the open communication channels with the
+project:

 {{< figure src="/img/blog/qmstr-newsletter-8-governance.png"
 alt="Governance of the Quartermaster project" width="100%" >}}